- 2024-2025 Cohorts

 To earn the certificate, participants are expected to:

-• Prepare and submit all three assignments by the indicated due dates
+- Prepare and submit three assignments by the indicated due dates

 *Please note: This program is based on a high degree of interactive learning; absences from class meetings or failures to complete the online learning modules will affect your ability to contribute to forthcoming sessions.
-If you miss one session, you must contact the facilitator immediately so that an alternative assignment/activity can be negotiated.
-If for any reason you are absent from two sessions or fall behind on two of the online modules, you will be removed from the program.
+For this reason, only one absence during the 10-week period is allowed.
+If for any reason you are absent from two sessions, you may be removed from the program.

 Additional Information